kingreza/Swift-Visitor/README.md

 ````

 There is nothing substantially interesting about these classes.
 The Email struct holds properties (to, from, subject, etc) that you expect to see in an Email object.
-The Report struct contains similar objects intended to simulate some arbitrary custom model in our internal system.
+The Report struct contains similar objects intended to simulate some arbitrary custom report in our internal system.
 I have added a simple output function for both of these classes that prints their content to the console.

 Now let's see how our Documenters (visitor) classes build these objects.